sizeofvoid/libopeninput/doc/user/lua-plugins.rst

    Use :ref:`plugins_api_evdev_global` for better readability, e.g. ``device:disable_evdev_usage(evdev.REL_X)``.

+   Once a usage is disabled, events for that usage are discarded from any device frame.

    If the device has since been discarded by libinput, this function does nothing.

 .. function:: EvdevDevice:set_absinfo(usage, absinfo)

-   Set the absolute axis information for the given :ref:`evdev usage <plugins_api_evdev_usage>` if it does not yet exist on the device.
+   Set the absolute axis information for the given :ref:`evdev usage <plugins_api_evdev_usage>` and enable it if it does not yet exist on the device.
 The ``absinfo`` argument is a table containing zero or more of the following keys: ``min``, ``max``, ``fuzz``, ``flat``, ``resolution``.
-Any missing key defaults the corresponding value from the device if the device already has this event code or zero otherwise.
+Any missing key defaults the corresponding value from the device if the device already has this event usage or zero otherwise.
-   In other words the following code is enough to change the resolution but leave everything else as-is:
+   For example, the following code changes the resolution but leaves everything else as-is:

    .. code-block:: lua